Privacy Policy

 In connection with any of the purposes outlined in the “How we use your personal data?” section above, we may disclose details about you to:

-• other members of the Reliance Network or third parties that provide services or online platforms to us and/or the Reliance Network;
+• other Reliance group companies and/or third parties that provide services to us;

-• competent authorities (including courts and authorities regulating us and other members of the Reliance Network);
+• competent authorities (including courts and authorities regulating us and other members of the Reliance group companies);

-• anyone to whom we may transfer our rights and/or obligations under the Terms and Conditions
+• anyone to whom we may transfer our rights and/or obligations under contracts we have agreed with you or your employer;

 • credit reference agencies or other organisations that help us make credit decisions and reduce the incidence of fraud; and